aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

 **Note that you will need a work or school account to create a Power BI account.**

 ### 7. Explore
-Great job.
-With the event producer kicked off, you should start to see events flowing through your pipelines and being enriched by your machine learning model.
+Great job!
+With the event producer kicked off, you should start to see events flowing through your pipelines and enriched by your machine learning model.

-1. Open your Azure Event Hub and notice that events are being recivied
+1. Open your Azure Event Hub and observe event flowing
-2. Open your Power BI Dashboard see a live feed of events, aggregated from your Stream Analytics Jobs
+2. Open your Outlook inbox to see e-mails being sent to you from your Azure Logic App, when fraudulent transactions are detected
-3. Open your Outlook inbox to see e-mails being sent from you Azure Logic App when fraudulent transactions are detected
+3. Open your Power BI Dashboard to see live events flowing via you Stream Analytics job (optional)

 **Please continue with Part 3 from this point**